Hot Since 82

-Daley Padley, also known as Hot Since 82, is a British DJ, house music producer and DJ Awards winner currently based in Leeds, UK.
-He has been releasing music under the Hot Since 82 moniker since 2012.
+Daley Padley, also known as Hot Since 82, is a British house music DJ and producer from South Yorkshire, England.
+He has been releasing music under the Hot Since 82 moniker since 2011.

 Personal life

-Padley entered the electronic music scene at a young age, beginning to frequent area nightclubs at the age of 14.
-His DJ education started at 17, playing 12–13-hour sets each Sunday at a club in his hometown (under his birth name).
+Originally from South Yorkshire, Padley entered the electronic music scene at a young age, beginning to frequent area nightclubs at the age of 14.
+His DJ education started at 17, playing 12–13-hour sets each Sunday at a club under his birth name.
 His residency soon became a top afterparty destination for clubbers in the area.
 As word got around, Padley's notoriety increased, resulting in a 2006 residency at Cream Ibiza in Amnesia under the banner of Leeds club Glasshouse.

 Becoming Hot Since 82

-In 2010, Padley was attending an Ibiza afterparty when the music suddenly cut out.
+In 2010, Padley was attending an Holmfirth afterparty when the music suddenly cut out.
 He plugged his iPhone into the party's speakers, and incidentally, one of his works-in-progress came on.
-Though Padley had admittedly not made the track with the intent of releasing it, reactions at the party were roundly positive, causing him to contact his friend Danish DJ / Producer Noir, who runs the record label Noir Recordings.
+Though Padley had admittedly not made the track with the intent of releasing it, reactions at the party were roundly positive, causing him to contact his friend, Danish DJ/producer Noir, who runs the record label Noir Recordings.
 Noir was impressed, and released it on his label.
-'Let It Ride' came out on Noir Music on September 5, 2011, hitting number three on Beatport's deep house chart.
+"Let It Ride" came out on Noir Music on September 5, 2011, hitting number three on Beatport's deep house chart.
 Thus, Hot Since 82 was born.